Coder-cloud1234/Dmdb/README.md

 ## 2. Usage
 Step1: Download this project
-Step2: Enter this project directory and execute "cmake" command
+Step2: Enter this project directory and execute "cmake ./" command
 Step3: Execute "make" command
 Step4: Start the server with "./DmdbServer xxx.config" command
 Notice: Now Dmdb only supports linux platform. master.config and replica.config are an example